JacobsDevops/online-store-microservices/README.md

 - Load generator which exercises all of the infrastructure

 **This project is intended for educational purposes only and not for production use.**
+The project is based on 'AWS Containers Retail Sample' by Amazon.com, Inc. and modified under the MIT License.

 ![Screenshot](/docs/images/screenshot.png)